Why Are Kashi’s Most Revered Temples Dirty?

-Another shop owner in the vicinity, who introduced himself simply as Raju, objected to the term "filthy" we used for the temple in the first place.
+Another shop owner in the vicinity, who introduced himself simply as Raju, objected to the term "filthy" I used for the temple in the first place.
 "Just what is clean and what is dirty?
 It means different things to different people.
 You city-bred folks think water mixed with soil is dirty.
-But it is not," he said.
+It is not," he said.

-"We bathe the Lingam with milk and water and offer flowers, leaves and fruits.
-All that leave a mess, I agree, but it's not dirt," he said.
+"We bathe the Lingam with milk and water, and offer flowers, leaves and fruits.
+All that leaves a mess, I agree, but it's not dirt," he said.

 But for now, visitors must bear with the stench and the rot.